 The heated oxygen absorbed by the magnetic field not only generates the required temperatures (200 – 1200°C), at the same time highly reactive, negatively charged oxygen ions are formed.
 The heat inside the chamber decomposes the waste and the highly oxidative oxygen eliminates by oxidation the dioxins and other harmful compounds that are a result of the decomposition process.

-The emission, of which the final output values are tested according the Environmental Technology Verification (ETV) program
+The emission, of which the final output values are tested according the international highly recommended Environmental Technology Verification (ETV) protocol

-and published in the source emission test report, is then treated through a 3 fase wet scrubber and activated carbon filters to bring it well under the prescribed norms, thus complying with strict U.S. regulations
+and published in the source emission test report, is then treated through 3 wet scrubbers to bring it well under the norms prescribed in the strict European and U.S. regulations.